rosepearson/GeoFabrics/README.md

 2. to run all tests
 `python -m unittest`

-## Instructions for use in spyder
+## Spyder IDE setup
-If you are using spyder you can make the following changes to run main and test1.py using Run (F5)
+If you are using spyder you can make the following changes to run main and the tests using Run (F5)

 #### Running main